-In online learning, the training happens in an incremental manner by continuously feeding data as it arrives or in small group.
+In online learning, the training happens in an incremental manner by continuously feeding data as it arrives or in a small group.
 Each learning step is fast and cheap, so the system can learn about new data on the fly, as it arrives.

 Online learning algorithms can also be used to train systems on huge datasets that cannot fit in one machine’s main memory (this is also called out-of-core learning).
-The algorithm loads part of the data, runs a training step on that data, and repeats the process until it has run on all of the data.
+The algorithm loads part of the data runs a training step on that data and repeats the process until it has run on all of the data.

 One of the key aspects of online learning is the learning rate.
 The rate at which you want your machine learning to adapt to new data set is called the learning rate.
 A system with a high learning rate will tend to forget the learning quickly.
 A system with a low learning rate will be more like batch learning.

 One of the big disadvantages of an online learning system is that if it is fed with bad data, the system will have bad performance and the user will see the impact instantly.
 Thus, it is very important to come up with appropriate data governance strategy to ensure that the data fed is of high quality.
 In addition, it is very important to monitor the performance of the machine learning system in a very close manner.